 The most fertile period in a woman's life is from ages 16 to 30.
 At this point, both her egg supply and quality should be excellent.
 The egg reserve goes through a major decrease from age 35-37.

 At age 40, the ovarian reserve is considerably low, and will keep on diminishing until its complete depletion approximately at ages 45-55.
 This period marks the beginning of a new phase in the woman's reproductive life: menopause.

-Causes of low ovarian reserve
+Causes of low egg count

-In addition to age, there exist other factors that can have a negative impact on the egg reserve and female fertility.
+In addition to age, there are other factors that can have a negative impact on the egg reserve and female fertility.
 These factors can lead to premature menopause or premature ovarian failure (POF), which refers to a situation in which menopause can happen earlier than usual.